| Mar 29, 2023

 Safe and in School - Afghanistan - March 2023

 Dear GlobalGiving supporters,

-Thank you so much for your support for Street Child’s work to ensure children and safe and in school in Afghanistan.
+Thank you for your fantastic support for Street Child’s work to ensure children are safe, in school, and learning in Afghanistan!

-Thank you for your support!
-Together, we can help build a brighter future where every child is safe, in school and learning.
+Thank you for your support for our work in Afghanistan!
+Together, we can help build a better future where every child is safe, in school and learning.